PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 Here comes a problem: how can we initiate a request using a mock URL?

-The solution lies in intercepting the request to return a response aligning with our specifications.
-And there is a handy tool called `URLProtocol`, which fulfills what we need.
+The solution lies in intercepting the request and return a response aligning with our specifications. `URLProtocol` is the handy tool that fulfills what we need.
 Despite its name, `URLProtocol` isn't a protocol but a class.
 When a URL session request is initiated, the URL loading system automatically creates a `URLProtocol` instance behind the scene to manage the process.
 Our objective is to simulate `URLProtocol` and intercept the request by implementing the requisite methods.

 When subclassing `URLProtocol`, there are four essential methods to implement.